PowerShellEmpire/PowerTools/README.md

-    Invoke-NetUserAdd               -   adds a local or domain user Get-NetGroups                   -   gets a list of all current groups in the domain Get-NetGroup                    -   gets data for each user in a specified domain group Invoke-NetGroupUserAdd          -   adds a user to a specified local or domain group Get-NetComputers                -   gets a list of all current servers in the domain Get-NetFileServers              -   get a list of file servers used by current domain users
+    Invoke-NetUserAdd               -   adds a local or domain user Get-NetGroups                   -   gets a list of all current groups in the domain Get-NetGroup                    -   gets data for each user in a specified domain group Get-NetLocalGroups              -   gets a list of localgroups on a remote host or hosts Get-NetLocalGroup               -   gets the members of a localgroup on a remote host or hosts Invoke-NetGroupUserAdd          -   adds a user to a specified local or domain group Get-NetComputers                -   gets a list of all current servers in the domain Get-NetFileServers              -   get a list of file servers used by current domain users